telerik/xamarin-forms-docs/controls/datagrid/theming-and-styles/datagrid-columns-styling.md

 * **OptionsButtonText**: Defines the text of the ColumnHeaders options button.
 * **OptionsButtonTextColor**: Defines the text color of the ColumnHeaders options button.

->note In order to make the ColumnHeader OptionsButton hidden, set the **OptionsButtonTextColor** to transparent.
-Also, please note that by default the options button is using symbol font family.
-To show text instead of symbol, set a font family to the **OptionsButtonFontFamily** property and set a text to the **OptionsButtonText** property.
+>tip In order to make the ColumnHeader OptionsButton hidden, set the **OptionsButtonTextColor** to transparent.

+>note By default the options button is represented by a string symbol that could be changed through **OptionsButtonText** and **OptionsButtonFontFamily** properties.

 An example how to set the HeaderStyle property is shown below: